PRAY FOR CHUCK!

 With fresh perspectives about the size and scope of Kansas

-Government, I'm asking tough questions on your behalf.
+Government, I'm asking tough questions and making the difficult decisions and votes on your behalf.

-The Kansas Supreme Court ruled that Public School funding across the state is "inadequate."
-More importantly--and largely ignored in press reports--is the fact that the Court also declared one-quarter of the students in our classrooms are failing.
-This means they are not getting the basic education tools of reading, writing and math that they deserve.
+Last year the Kansas Supreme Court ruled that Public School funding across the state was "inadequate."
+More importantly--and largely ignored in press reports--the Court declared one-quarter of all Kansas students in our classrooms are failing.
+They were not getting the basic education tools of reading, writing and math that they deserve.
 We can and should do better for all students.

 Despite what you have heard, a better education does not necessarily mean we need to spend massive new amounts of money.
 We are blessed in the 85th District to have many top shelf educators.
 I've reached out to get their ideas.
 Based on these conversations it is my contention--and that of many of my colleagues in Topeka--that the answer is getting more dollars to the classroom instead of spending it on more administration, bricks and mortar.